-FLOPPY DISKS AND DRIVES Caring for your Floppy Disks
+Caring for your Floppy Disks

-- Avoid using the floppy disks in damp and dusty locations. - Never store a floppy disk near a magnet or magnetic field. - Do not use a pencil or an eraser on a disk or disk label. - Avoid storing the floppy disks in extremely hot or cold locations, or in locations subject to severe temperature changes.
-Store at temperatures between 50° F (10°C) and 125°F (52°C). - Do not touch the exposed part of the disk behind the metal shutter. - Never use the floppy disk drive with any liquid, metal, or other foreign matter inside the floppy disk drive or disk. - Never disassemble your floppy disk drive.
+- Avoid using floppy disks in damp and dusty locations. - Never store a floppy disk near a magnet or magnetic - Do not use a pencil or an eraser on a disk or disk label. - Avoid storing the floppy disks in extremely hot or cold locations, or in locations subject to severe temperature changes.
+Store at temperatures between 50° F (10° C) and 125° F (52° C). - Do not touch the exposed part of the disk behind the metal shutter.